2021 in chess

-The 2021 chess calendar was again disrupted by the COVID-19 pandemic, but major events that took place included the Tata Steel Chess Tournament, won by Jorden van Foreest.
+The 2021 chess calendar was again disrupted by the COVID-19 pandemic, and because of this many chess OTB tournaments were stopped, but major events that took place included the Tata Steel Chess Tournament, won by Jorden van Foreest.

 The Candidates Tournament 2020–21, disrupted by the pandemic, concluded on 27 April 2021.
 It was won by Ian Nepomniachtchi.

 In November, Nepomniachtchi subsequently faced defending champion Magnus Carlsen for the World Chess Championship title in Dubai, UAE during Expo 2020.
 Carlsen won the match 7–3 to retain the title with three games to spare and become a five-time world champion.

 The International Chess Federation, FIDE, admitted four new member federations: Dominica, St. Vincent and Grenadines, Niger, and Belize.

 2021 tournaments

 This is a list of significant 2021 chess tournaments: